Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 * [Storage transaction file](#storage-transaction-resumption).
 * [Driver state files](#driver-state-files).

-For a more detailed description, refer to the [Mbed Crypto storage specification](../mbed-crypto-storage-specification.md).
+For a more detailed description, refer to the [Mbed TLS storage specification](../mbed-crypto-storage-specification.md).

 In addition, Mbed TLS includes an implementation of the PSA trusted storage interface on top of C stdio.
 This document addresses the test strategy for [PSA ITS over file](#psa-its-over-file) in a separate section below.